This post was updated on 7 May 2020

 There are also new developments offering various price points for properties.
 Portobello Square, Leinster Square, Linden Gardens and Westbourne Park Villas are all recent developments offering various property types for potential residents.

 If you are looking to rent, rental prices are still fairly reasonable ranging from £195 to £1100 pounds per week.
+Take a look at some of the smaller online letting agents who have local knowledge of the area for the best deals.
 Or, if you do want to buy, properties average out at around £1.1 million for a flat and £3.2 million for a house, although there are properties starting at around £400,000.

 Jobs/ Economy In Notting Hill